Inference From Visible Information And Background Knowledge: Negative Query Implication

 \begin{proof}[Proof of Theorem~\ref{thm:eNSB-twoexp}] Theorem 6.2 of Cal{\`{\i}} et al.~\cite{taming} shows $\twoexp$-hardness of open-world query answering for $\fgtgd$s.
 An inspection of the proof shows that only connected $\fgtgd$s are required.
 Thus, the theorem follows immediately from Proposition~\ref{prop:ENSBtoOP}. \end{proof}

 We now turn towards proving Theorem~\ref{thm:complexistsnsblin}, namely, the $\pspace$ lower bound for $\exists \NSB$ under linear $\tgd$s.
-Recall that the reduction in Proposition \ref{prop:ENSBtoOP} does not preserve smaller constraint classes, such as linear $\tgd$s.
+Recall that the reduction in Proposition \ref{prop:ENSBtoOP} does not preserve smaller classes of sentences, such as linear $\tgd$s.
 We thus prove the theorem using a separate reduction.